liquinlab/elm-smile/docs/starting.md

 }
 </style>

-# :sparkles: Starting a new project
+# Starting a new project

 When you start a new project, there are a few one-time steps you must take.
 These include copying the current version of the <SmileText/> project, adjusting